-Determining inventory levels is one of the most challenging tasks faced by entrepreneurs and Operations Managers.
-When managing inventory, the goal is to satisfy product demand while maintaining an efficient stock supply.
+One of the most challenging tasks faced by entrepreneurs and Operations Managers is determining inventory levels.
+The goal when managing inventory is to satisfy product demand while maintaining an efficient stock supply.

 What is Safety Stock?

 Safety stock is simply extra inventory beyond expected demand.

 Entrepreneurs and Operations Managers carry safety stock to prevent stockouts, caused by: